prepare/ChromiumFX/Readme.md

 - Update to CEF 3.2785.1485 with API changes.
 - Added some methods and validations.

+### Version 3.2840.0 ###
+- Update to CEF 3.2840.1515 with API changes.
+- CEF now implements V8 Interceptors.
+- The signatures of CfxV8Context.Eval and CfxV8Value.CreateObject have changed and must be updated in client applications.

 ### Version 3.2785.0 ###
 - Update to CEF 3.2785.1481 without API changes.
 - CfxWindowInfo can now be created as disabled child window (see CfxWindowInfo.SetAsDisabledChild).
 This helps preventing CEF from taking the focus for a webpage when a browser is created offscreen.